nater1067/Blog/source/_posts/2014-08-25-spinning-up-symfony-2-development-environments-with-vagrant.markdown

 <h2>Create a Symfony Project with Composer</h2>
 <p>
-Let’s have composer install a Symfony 2 project in a directory, let’s call the directory symfony2.
+Let’s have Composer install a Symfony 2 project in a directory, let’s call the directory symfony2.
 Open up a terminal window and enter the following commands:
 </p>

 ``` bash